As Trump prosecutor, delegate gets her say on impeachment - WTMJ

 “Other students used to take notes when she spoke and that was amazing to me,” Raskin says.
 “She struck me quickly in class as a potentially brilliant prosecutor and I encouraged her to take that path.
 I could not be prouder of her career, and adore her even though she has more seniority than me and teases me about that constantly.”

-Plaskett was born in the Bronx to parents who moved to the United States from the Virgin Islands.
+Plaskett was born in the Bronx to parents who moved to New York from the Virgin Islands.
 At 13, she started at an exclusive Connecticut boarding school were she says she “continually had to raise my hand and try and speak to non-minority people about actions and events to let them see through a lens that what has happened is, in fact, racist or demonstrates their privilege.”

 Pelosi’s impeachment team is diverse — including Colorado Rep. Joe Neguse, who is also Black — but Plaskett will be the first manager of a presidential impeachment from a U.S. territory.

-Note: This story has been updated to correct that they are three Black senators now, not two, and the three are men.